-“Pre-qualified” is when your mortgage loan officer pulls your credit report (includes 3 credit bureaus: Equifax, Experian, and Transunion).
+“Pre-qualified” is when your mortgage loan officer pulls your credit report (includes 3 credit bureaus: Equifax, Experian, and Transunion.
 Each bureau will have a representative credit score that reflects your credit history.
-The mortgage lender will use the middle of the 3 or lowest of the 2 if a third is not provided.
-Your mortgage loan officer will use the credit and information that you verbally provided such as income, bank balances, retirement amounts, residential history, etc. They are not using any supporting documents since you did not provide any.
+The mortgage lender will use the middle of the 3 or lowest of the 2 if a third is not provided) and will review your credit and information that you verbally provided such as income, bank balances, retirement amounts, residential history, etc. They are not using any supporting documents since you did not provide any.
 Pre-qualified is basically the mortgage loan officer estimating the loan amount that you should qualify for.
 This is just an estimate, NOT a guarantee.

-A pre-qualification is a fiscal point for you to start from.
-It gives you a general idea of what your total housing expense “could” be and a reference to either increasing or decreasing your price range to fit within your proposed budget.
+A pre-qualification reflects your financial situation up to a specific point in time.
+It gives you a general idea of what your total housing expense “could” be and a reference to either increasing or decreasing your purchase price range to fit within your proposed budget.
 A realtor “prefers” to work with buyers that have already been pre-approved.
-It shows the realtor that you are serious about purchasing a house, that you have been proactive by gathering your documents and discussing your situation with a loan officer and have estimated the price range to shop in when scouting for homes.
+It shows the realtor that you are serious about purchasing a house, that you have been proactive by gathering your documents and discussing your situation with a loan officer, and having an estimated price range to shop when scouting for homes.

 STEP 3: Book a Loan Consultation

 Your first contact with your mortgage loan officer would be when you book a Loan Consultation at the beginning of this process after you have your budget and documents gathered.
 In this first consultation, you will explain what your present situation and goal is in purchasing a home.
 The loan officer in turn will ask questions to fill in areas that need expanding and layout the process of what you will be facing as a first-time homebuyer.